stevehipwell/helm-charts/charts/metrics-server/README.md

 ## Installing the Chart

-Before you can install the chart you will need to add the `metrics-server` repo to [Helm](https://helm.sh/).
+Before you can install the chart you will need to add the `stevehipwell` repo to [Helm](https://helm.sh/).

 ```shell
 helm repo add stevehipwell https://stevehipwell.github.io/helm-charts/